Arpitxd41/myPortfolio/readme.md

 - `iconscout.com` for the elements, icons and logos that are here used in the project
 - `codepen` for the animations
-- `freefrontend.com` for the animation ideas that I got for the projec
+- `freefrontend.com` for the animation ideas that I got for the project